 Also, don’t forget to stockpile the things needed to open and consume those foods.
-The last thing you want is to have a lot of cans and no can opener.
+The last thing you want is to have lots of cans, but no can opener.

-I already covered this in depth in a previous article but, if you’re only looking for the essentials, your first-aid kit that should have the following:
+I already covered this in-depth in a previous article but, if you’re only looking for the essentials, your first-aid kit should have the following:

 - Bandages!
 Lots and lots of them, of all shapes and sizes;

 - Hand sanitizer;

 - N 95 respirators (one for each family member);

 - Instant cold packs;